atolab/zenoh-web/content/blog/2021-04-28-ROS2-integration.md

     - the [zenoh Python API](https://github.com/eclipse-zenoh/zenoh-python#how-to-install-it) and pycdr installed -
       just do: `pip install eclipse-zenoh pycdr`

 _**Note**: currently you need to build the zenoh/DDS bridge yourself.
 But we will provide pre-built binaries for main platforms soon.
-Once built, the `zenoh-bridge-dds` executable is generated in the `zenoh-plugin-dds/target/release` sub-directory._
+Once built, the `zenoh-bridge-dds` executable is generated in the `zenoh-plugin-dds/target/release` subdirectory._

 Now: